Overview of COMPMNGR's email interface

 Windows Live Mail - replaced Outlook Express.
 Not included in Vista or later operation systems but downloadable for free

-Thunderbird - by Mozilla is an old but very capable program that is downloadable for free
+Thunderbird - by Mozilla is a very capable program that is downloadable for free.
+We recommend it highly.

 If you are fairly computer literate you should be able to download and install whatever email program sounds best to you.
 Most likely when you do the install you will be asked whether the email program should be set as the default, and you should say 'yes'.
 If you normally access your email via a web browser (e.g. Internet Explorer) or other non-MAPI compliant program you can continue to do so, you don't need to use the new email program except when COMPMNGR sets up an email, and then you just need to review the email and click send.